supercollider/rfcs/rfcs/0000-fix-ugen-initial-sample.md

 Some UGens are less clear and would require some discussion before changing behavior.
 For example, `Impulse`: it's a fair, but maybe not obvious assumption that the init/first sample should be an impulse, as oppose to waiting a full period before sending out its first impulse.
 This bug is mixed in with others, and given its wide use, warrants individual discussion (as opposed to being grouped into a batch of other minor fixes in this project).

+# PR strategy for fixing batches of UGens
+Reviewers are encouraged to comment on the approach here...

+  - The current thinking is to group the minor, non-controversial changes, into a single PR per UGen source file.
+  - One commit per `UGen` fix.
+Identical or "related" fixes could be bundled into a single commit if easily separated and reasoned through.
+  - Exclude from the batch PR UGens that require more elaborate fixes, large behavior changes, or judgement calls that could use more information/discussion.
+Submit these as separate PRs, cross-referenced to other relevant PRs.
+    - The hope is that discussion around one change wouldn't hold up the whole batch!

+## Along the way
+Try to look back through SC Issues and PRs to see if any are fixed or impacted by each PR.

+You'll find more bugs as you do this work, almost certainly.
+File Issues for bugs that are out of the present scope.

+You'll also find gaps in documentation.
+If it's not clear why something works the way it does, chances are there are others that don't know either.
+Try to update docs (or source) along the way while your head is in that space :)

 # Affected Issues and PRs (WIP)

 ### Related Issues